Homemade Whoopie Pie Recipe

 Where Did The Whoopie Pie Come From?

 Commercially, the whoopie pie has been sold since 1925.
-Up until today, it is still being sold in various stores.
+Even today, you can find it still being sold in many stores.

 Why Is It Called A Whoopie Pie?

-The reason behind its name comes in a variety of theories.
+There are a variety of theories about how the Whoopie Pie got its name.
 One such theory is that it came from the Whoopee!
 Musical play held in Boston in the late 1920s.
-During one of its song number, “Makin’ Whoopee”, the cast members threw out chocolate pies to the audience.
+During one of its songs, “Makin’ Whoopee”, the cast members threw out chocolate pies to the audience.

 Another theory is that the Amish men would shout “Whoopie!” everytime their wives made this pie.